Quantifying AI Adoption Patterns Across Gaming Value Chains

 |---|---|---|---|

-| Stress Level Zero | VR platform inflection | Sold to Oculus (Meta) - DPI generating | Platform wave-riding |
+| Stress Level Zero | VR platform inflection | 25.5x MOIC; DPI generating | Platform wave-riding |

-| thatgamecompany | Premium-to-mobile transition | Sky became global phenomenon; DPI generating | Business model transformation |
+| thatgamecompany | Premium-to-mobile transition | 11.1x MOIC; Sky became global phenomenon | Business model transformation |

 Several portfolio companies are demonstrating early AI-native advantages.
 The pattern that emerges: AI compresses burn rate, not just timeline.

-| Company | AI Integration | Measured Impact | Traditional Equivalent |
+| Company | Fund | AI Integration | Measured Impact |

 |---|---|---|---|